Considering Foster Care and Adoption?

 - If you are in a committed relationship, both you and your partner must complete all training.

 - You cannot begin a round of training after the third class.
 If you are unable to attend a class, we will assist you in making it up.

 - If the training schedule does not accomodate your schedule, please call

 Please click HERE for the 2014 Pre-Service Training schedule.

 Pre-Service training is held at:

 Butler County Childrens Services

 For those who may need or want to complete the Pre-Service Training quicker, there is a Lightning Round of classes that allow you to complete the Pre-Service training in as little as 2 or 3 consecutive weekends.
 This option still requires the same thirty-six (36) hours of Pre-Service Training.

-Please click HERE for the 2013 Lightning Round Schedule or HERE for the 2014 schedule.
+Please click HERE for the 2014 Lightning Round Schedule.

 Lightning Round training is held at: